vruusmann/blog/_posts/2019-12-25-converting_sklearn_gridsearchcv_pipeline_pmml.md

 sklearn2pmml(best_pipeline, "GridSearchAudit.pmml")
 ```

-The `GridSearchCV` class can be regarded as a workflow execution engine.
+The `GridSearchCV` meta-estimator can be regarded as a workflow execution engine.
 It takes a template pipeline, performs the search, and returns a hyperparameter-tuned clone of this template pipeline as a `best_estimator_` attribute.

 All hyperparameter spaces are collected into a single map.